nadinespy/nadinespy.github.io/_posts/2020-04-17-bootstrapping-in-2way-rm-anova.md

 In the following, I present you a function which outputs the same as anova() for mixed effects models, but with bootstrapped p-values. **Thus, should you need a one-line solution to your bootstrapping problem for two-way mixed effects models (or some inspiration writing your own function) - below you see one way how you can do it.**

 ## Why bootstrapping in the first place?
 Normally, when performing a statistical test using standard programs or functions (in e. g.
 R or MATLAB) you assume a theoretical null distribution (e. g. a t-distribution with mean and variance parameters) for your test statistic.
-This is fine, if you are certain that your data is normally distributed.
+This is fine, if you are certain that your data is normally distributed and homoscedastic.
 If you aren't, you should consider to do the test using a **data-driven approximate null distribution**.
 While all procedures to create such a distribution use a form of resampling from the given data, their exact details depend on the model of interest (i.e., whether you consider a 1-, 2- or n-way model, and whether effects are fixed or random).

 # How to use bootstrapping in a two-way mixed effects ANOVA
 Imagine that we want to compare two diets, a moderately low-carb diet and a strict ketogenic diet, w. r. t. weight loss.
 Let us further assume that each individual trying either the low-carb (LC) or the ketogenic (K) diet undergoes two different consecutive sport interventions, one focusing on weight training (WT), and one focusing on endurance (E), which we also want to compare.
 Thus, we are interested in the effect of the between-subject factor diet and the effect of the within-subject factor sport (and possibly their interaction) on weight loss.